codex-team/editor.js/docs/tools-inline.md

 ### Using the inline tool

 To use the tool, you must register it in your config object under `tools`.
-Then you can use it in per block type.
+Then you can use it in inlineToolbar.

 ```json
 {